leighmacdonald/mika/docs/IMPLEMENTING.md

 the expense of a bit more memory usage.

 You MUST keep this up to date by tying in your upload forms to call this API endpoint somehow.
 You can either do it instantly in the request, or queue it up as a task for your system to execute.
-Its important that this happens quite fast as the tracker will reject any announce for the torrent until that time.
+Its important this happens quite fast as the tracker will reject any announce for the torrent until that time.

 ## Loading Users